open-policy-agent/gatekeeper/website/docs/validating-admission-policy.md

 ## Motivations

-The Validating Admission Policy feature (disabled by default) was introduced as an alpha feature to Kubernetes v1.26, beta in v1.28.
+The Validating Admission Policy feature (disabled by default) was introduced as an alpha feature to Kubernetes v1.26, beta in v1.28, CA in v1.30.
 Some of the benefits include:
 - in-tree/native in-process
 - reduce admission request latency
 - improve reliability and availability